 The plug-and-play VFL easily identifies breaks, bends, faulty connectors and splices, in addition to other causes of signal loss.
 This basic, yet essential troubleshooting tool should be part of every field technician’s toolbox and comes with the standard unit.
 The VFL visually locates and detects faults over distances of up to 5 km by creating a brightred glow at the exact location of the fault on single-mode or multimode fibres.

 A high-level power meter (GeX) that can measure up to 27 dBm, the highest in the industry.
 This is essential for hybrid fibre-coaxial (HFC) networks or high-power signals.
 If used with an auto-lambda/auto-switching compatible light source, the power meter automatically synchronises on the same wavelength, thus avoiding any risk of mismatched measurement.

 Installation is quick and easy, and can be performed by the user without the need for any software update.
 Simply exchange the VFL board with the new optical power meter and VFL board.

 – the essential first step before any OTDR testing

-Taking the time to properly inspect a fiber optic connector using an IDEAL Networks fiber inspection probe can prevent a host of issues from arising further down the line, thus saving you time, money and trouble.
+Taking the time to properly inspect a fibre-optic connector using an IDEAL Networks fibre inspection probe can prevent a host of issues from arising further down the line, thus saving you time, money and trouble.

 Did you know that the connector of your OTDR II/iOLM is also critical?